bfam/bfam/ISSUES.md

 handle gmsh and split subdomains based on mesh tags as well as sudomain ID and order and ???

-## interfaces
-Figure out how to handle internal interfaces

-## dimensionality
-generalize the code to be dimension independent.
-Make glue grids and subdomains one uniform type and let all glue grids have many plus sides

 ## revisit output
 consider using ADIOS for output